 Colleges and universities must be good stewards of their financial resources regardless of the funding source.
 As a part of the Elevate Louisiana Initiative, Regents developed a policy providing a financial early warning system assessing financial stress of institutions.
-The Board of Regents monitors financial health based on each institution's year-end audited financial statement and awards a composite score.
-An institution at or below a certain composite score for two consecutive fiscal years are placed on fiscal watch and the respective management board must submit a corrective action plan for the institution.
+The Board of Regents monitors financial health based on each institution's year-end audited financial statement and calculates a composite score.
+An institution at or below a certain composite score for two consecutive fiscal years is placed on fiscal watch and the respective management board must submit a corrective action plan for the institution.
 Despite these efforts, Louisiana is not insulated from these fiscal challenges.
 In fact, Board of Regents' data indicate that Louisiana leads the nation in divestment in postsecondary education.
 In Louisiana, the funding burden has shifted to students and families more dramatically than in other states due to sharp decreases in state appropriations and corresponding increases in tuition and fees.
 Additionally, postsecondary education institutions do not receive local appropriations to support community and technical colleges as do many other states, which further places Louisiana at a disadvantage for funding local workforce priorities.
-As noted in figure 2.B., between FY 2009 and FY 2017, Louisiana's postsecondary education system experienced a 46% reduction in state funds, a 92% increase in self-generated funds, and an increase of over 4,000 students (BOR Factbook).
-These fiscal realities have shifted the financial burden of college attendance from the State to students and their families.
-Since the 2008 recession, tuition and fees have increased approximately 99%.
-Figure 2.C. below illustrates the decrease in state appropriations, along with increases in federal revenues and tuition.
+Between FY 2009 and FY 2017, Louisiana's postsecondary education system experienced a \$719.3M (46%) reduction in state funds, a \$667.7M (92%) increase in self-generated funds (tuition) and an enrollment increase of over 4,000 students (Board of Regents Factbook).